krambuhl/scale-unit/README.md

 #### scale(unit, multiplier)

-Returns an intermediate function.
+Returns an intermediate scale function.
 It's value and measurement unit are tracked seperately.

 ```js
 const wrapperWidth = scale('em', 60);
 const textWidth = scale(wrapperWidth, 0.75);
 ```

 ___unit___ String or Scale.
 Optional.
-A string representing the measurement unit or another scale.
+A string representing the measurement unit or another scale function.

 ___size___ Number.
 Optional.
 A multiplier to scale the input unit, set to `1` if omitted.